hacs200/honey/README.md

 Using the file path, the script is able to identify which of the 4 honeypot instantiations needs to be recycled.
 The script then kills the correct honeypot container and creates a new copy of the honeypot using the appropriate base honeypot.

-Since we do not want any IP address to be able to attack a honeypot that has already been visited, we add the last connected IP address to the blacklist for the correct honeypot scenario.
-Each scenario has its own blacklist to allow the same attacker to attack the other honeypot instantiations.

 ## Putting It All Together
 We have a master script called <code>master_script.sh</code> which is called each time an attacker disconnects from one of our honeypots.